Nový Tekov

 Nový Tekov (Újbars) is an old village and municipality in the Levice District in the Nitra Region of Slovakia.

 History

 In historical records the village was first mentioned in 1320.

 Geography

 The village lies at an altitude of 171 metres and covers an area of 29.701 km².
 It has a population of about 830 people.

+Population

 Ethnicity

 The village is approximately 85% Slovak and 15% Magyar.

 Facilities

 The village has a public library and football pitch.
 It also has its own birth registry.